The Adolescent Well-Visit

 Vol. 33: The Adolescent Well-Visit

 In our first round of content we review youth engagement efforts and its value in public health practice, we find out how Oregon is leveraging existing infrastructure to improve adolescent well-care among student athletes,and the way Idaho is creating teen-friendly clinics.
-We've also included links to recent and upcoming webinars from other MCH organizations that address well-visit promotion to the post-Millenial generation, how to create effective youth advisory councils, and explore trends in health information-seeking by American Indian/Alaska Native teens.
+We've also included links to recent and upcoming webinars from other MCH organizations that discuss how to create effective youth advisory councils, and explore trends in health information-seeking by American Indian/Alaska Native teens.

 Our Adolescent Health Resources will be updated throughout this volume and include links for providers and policymakers, information about cultural responsiveness, and a list of youth-driven health organizations and initiatives.
 (If you have suggestions for additional resources, please email them to Malka Main, Managing Writer & Editor at firstname.lastname@example.org.)